Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 Lezz go caving!

-It took about 30-40 minutes to explore the 4 km tourist path.
-Of course, it could go on, but only professionals like geologists are allowed to go further.
+It took about 30-40 minutes to explore the 4 km tourist route.
+Of course, it could go on, but only professionals like geologists are allowed to go further during that time.

 Inside the PPUR